 From Territorial Justice to Early Arizona Government

-The Pinal County Courthouse was built in 1891 and remains one of the most historically significant buildings in Arizona.
+The Pinal County Courthouse was completed on February 2, 1891, and remains one of the most historically significant buildings in Arizona.
 Located in Florence, the county seat of Pinal County, the courthouse served as the beating heart of local government during a transformational period in Arizona’s history.
 Constructed when Arizona was still a territory (it wouldn’t become a state until 1912), this courthouse was an early symbol of law, order, and civic pride in the rugged desert landscape.

 A Reflection of Florence’s Golden Era

-In the late 1800s and early 1900s, Florence prospered as a boomtown in the American West.
-With the courthouse as its centerpiece, the town grew into one of Arizona’s most important trade and government hubs.
-The courthouse wasn’t just for court hearings—it also housed county offices, including the treasurer, recorder, and sheriff’s departments.
+In the late 1800s and early 1900s, Florence prospered as an important settlement in the American West.
+With the courthouse as its centerpiece, the town grew into one of Arizona’s key government hubs.
+The courthouse wasn’t just for court hearings—it also housed multiple county offices and served as the operational center of Pinal County governance.

 A Registered Historic Place